 Disconnected layers work wonders for thick hair.
 This disconnected hairstyle removes a lot of weight and adds texture without having to texturize hair too much.
 You can use a razor to give this haircut even more texture and more movement.
 Because the internal layer is disconnected from the cut it is shorter, meaning that you can have more volume then your usual long layered cut.

 Those with different textured hair can have this style.
 It can be made to work for wavy hair, straight hair, even curly hair.
 We just don't recommend this cut for clients with thin hair.
-This disconnected haircut can make thin, fine hair look stringy and even thinner.
+This disconnected haircut can make thin and fine hair look stringy and even thinner.
+Which is something fine haired clients DON'T want.

 The disconnected layered hair haircut is meant to be a bit more fun and wild.
 After adding your finishing touches it's time to show your client how to style this masterpiece.
 Texture sprays and creams will help them recreate their look when they get home.